apache/incubator-xtable/website/docs/glue-catalog.md

 import TabItem from '@theme/TabItem';

 # Glue Data Catalog
-This document walks through the steps to register a Onetable synced table in Glue Data Catalog on AWS.
+This document walks through the steps to register a OneTable synced table in Glue Data Catalog on AWS.

 ## Pre-requisites
 1. Source table(s) (Hudi/Delta/Iceberg) already written to Amazon S3.